jimniels/blog/posts/2023-10-31-advice-on-blogging.md

 These kinds of questions are interesting to me.

-As readers, I think the answer we’re looking for in a question like this: “Here’s the few tips I wish I had known when I started blogging.”
+As readers, I think the answer we’re looking for in a question like this is: “Here’s the few tips I wish I had known when I started blogging.”

 Why?
 Because we believe we can take these tips, use them, and revel in the thought that we saved ourselves some time and headache through someone else’s (hard-won) experience.